walmartlabs/concord-website/docs/plugins/slack.md

 can be changed with `username`.
 In addition, the optional `iconEmoji` can configure the icon to use for the post.

-The task returns a `result` object with two fields:
+The task returns a `result` object with three fields:
 - `ok` - `true` if the operation succeeded;
 - `error` - error message if the operation failed.
+- `ts` -  Timestamp ID where the message was posted, can be used, in the following slack task of posting message, to make the message a reply.

 ## Slack Channel Task